-In addition to the salary, TDS can also be deducted from the interest that you get for your Fixed Deposits.
+In addition to the salary, TDS can also be deducted from the interest that you get for your Fixed Deposit.
 If this amount increases the Tax payable beyond the amount due as per your income slab, you have the option of claiming a refund.
 You can claim a refund on this by declaring this deduction in your IT return.
 As per the guidelines, the IT department will compute the refund due to you and will credit it automatically to your bank account.

 You also have the option of filling up Form 15G and submitting it to your bank.
 You can show them that the salary is much below the tax slab and as a result, the Tax shall not be levied on it.

 For all senior citizen, there is an exemption on the TDS deducted from the fixed deposit interest received.
 For those who are above 60 years of age, it is a good idea to fill form 15H in advance.
 Submit this to your bank and you will automatically be exempted from paying the Tax on the FD.

 If you have not filled form 15H, the second option is to declare the deduction in your IT Returns.
 The IT department will then calculate the total Tax payable by you and the excess Tax that is paid will be credited back to your bank account.